Tomerong - Wandandian - Woollamia

 Tomerong - Wandandian - Woollamia has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-AreaSearch has identified 46 projects that could impact the area, with key ones including Princes Highway Upgrade from Jervis Bay Road to Hawken Road, Jervis Bay Road and Princes Highway Intersection Upgrade, Jervis Bay Road Intersection Upgrade, and Mixed Use Development with In-Fill Affordable Housing at St Georges Basin.
-The following list details those likely to be most relevant.
+The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 43 projects likely to impact the area.
+Notable projects include the Princes Highway Upgrade from Jervis Bay Road to Hawken Road, the upgrade of the Jervis Bay Road and Princes Highway intersection, the Jervis Bay Road intersection upgrade, and the Mixed Use Development with In-Fill Affordable Housing in St Georges Basin.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.